 06 Sep Future of work: We’re piloting a four-day week!

-From the desk of Matt Juniper, Associate Partner and General Manager: I am very excited to announce what is probably the single biggest shift in the way we work at PRAXIS in the 22-year history of our company.
+From the desk of Matt Juniper, Partner: I am very excited to announce what is probably the single biggest shift in the way we work at PRAXIS in the 22-year history of our company.
 Starting in October, PRAXIS will be one of 60 North American companies participating in a global pilot to test the viability of a four-day work week.
 The six-month pilot program is coordinated by non-profit 4 Day Week Global, in partnership with researchers at Cambridge University, Boston College, Oxford University and regional researchers.

 There’s no catch.
 We’re not asking employees to shift to four, 10-hour days.
 Employees will not receive a reduction in compensation.
 We’re simply learning to work smarter not longer.